layershift/enscale-docs/pages/02.getting-started/03.servers-and-technologies/docs.10.md

 * Redis 4.0.11, 4.0.9, 5.0.3, 5.0.4, 5.0.5

 ###  Load Balancer

+A load balancer server comes in handy when you have multiple runtime nodes - it will be set to automatically distribute requests between your servers.
+While load balancing can be done via other means as well (for example with DNS or a CDN solution), it is highly recommended to add a load balancer in Enscale whenever you turn automatic horizontal scaling on for app nodes so the new server can be utilized immediately for serving the incoming requests to your environment.

 * Apache 2.4.37, 2.4.38, 2.4.39
 * Haproxy 1.8.9, 1.8.12, 1.8.14, 1.9.3, 1.9.7, 2.0.0
 * Nginx 1.10.1, 1.10.3, 1.12.2, 1.14.0, 1.14.2, 1.16.0
 * Varnish 4.1.5, 4.1.7, 4.1.8, 5.2.0, 5.2.0, 6.0.0, 6.1.0, 6.1.1, 6.2.0

 ###  Cache

+Adding a cache node to your environments provides a single larger memory pool to be used by all your servers within the environment for storing and retrieving data.
+We offer Memcached, which is an open-source, high-performance distributed memory cahce service which can also be used for session replication.

 Memcached 1.4.24, 1.5.14, 1.5.15, 1.5.16